Ammon Wrigley

-Ammon Wrigley (1861-1946) was an English poet and local historian from Saddleworth, which was in the West Riding of Yorkshire during his life and is now in Metropolitan Borough of Oldham, Greater Manchester.
+Ammon Wrigley (1861-1946) was an English poet and local historian from Saddleworth, which is historically in the West Riding of Yorkshire (now administered as part of the Metropolitan Borough of Oldham, Greater Manchester).

 Biography

 Wrigley was born at Oxhey, Denshaw, Saddleworth, on 10 October 1861, in a poor working family.
 His father was a mill worker, and he had one younger brother, Charles.
 The family moved to Castleshaw and he attended school there but started half-time mill work at the age of nine, and worked in local woolen mills all his life.
 He married Emily Hudson in 1890 and died on 31 August 1946.
 At his request his ashes were scattered around the Dinner Stone, a rock formation on Standedge, on the moors above Saddleworth.

 Work

 Wrigley published many works of poetry and local history.
 His first financially successful publication was in 1910.
 His second book in 1912 was supported by public subscription and on its publication he was presented with a cheque for 100 guineas (£105) and his wife received a watch.

 He illustrated some of his works, and Saddleworth Museum holds two of his seascapes and several other paintings and drawings.

 The poet Glyn Hughes described Wrigley as "didactic and sentimental", and in discussing Hughes' book William Atkins refers to Wrigley as "Saddleworth's poet laureate" and says of him that he "saw the moor as an enemy to be vanquished – a glowering menace, forever threatening to retake the cultivated land".